Provincial cash crunch triggers strike in Argentina

 Scioli, a long-time ally of Fernandez who has been distanced from her government over the last year or so, has high approval ratings and is seen as a possible successor in a 2015 presidential election.

-Like Fernandez, he is a member of the fragmented Peronist movement that has dominated Argentine politics for 70 years, but he is favoured by Wall Street investors and disliked by her allies on the grounds that he is too right-wing.
+Like Fernandez, he is member of the fragmented Peronist movement that has dominated Argentine politics for 70 years, but he is favoured by Wall Street investors and disliked by her allies for being too right-wing.

-Argentina's constitution limits presidents to two consecutive terms, meaning Fernandez could run again only if she sought to amend it and follow in the footsteps of fellow Latin American leftists such as Ecuador's Rafael Correa and Venezuela's Hugo Chavez.
+Argentina's constitution limits presidents to two consecutive terms, meaning Fernandez could only run again if she sought to revise it and follow in the foot-steps of fellow Latin American leftists such as Ecuador's Rafael Correa and Venezuela's Hugo Chavez.

 FINANCING GAP

-Fernandez suggested the shortfall was due to mismanagement by Scioli in the province, a Peronist stronghold that includes the densely populated outskirts of the capital and the sprawling Pampas plains of the country's agricultural heartland.
+Fernandez suggested the shortfall was due to Scioli's mismanagement in the province, a Peronist stronghold that includes the densely-populated outskirts of the capital and the sprawling Pampas plains of the country's agricultural heartland.

-"(Their) conflict is political and ideological.
-Political because Scioli is a pre-candidate for 2015, and he's said so explicitly," political analyst Rosendo Fraga said.

-"It's ideological because Cristina represents a centre-left version of Peronism and Scioli, the centre-right," Fraga added, warning that Fernandez's strategy of "wearing down Scioli" could backfire by raising tension in the province.

 The deficit is set to reach about $2.3 billion and the province must also meet debt repayments of some $950 million, according to the Economia y Regiones consulting firm.